-- Identification of already existing structures which could be considered as Deployment Desks, and thereby study how they function (regional/local, public/private cooperation, allocation, retrofitting plans, etc.): - Defining the contents of Public Master Plans for Building Renovation at a city or regional level; - Identifying the types of training (for example technical, financial and engagement support) needed by the Deployment Desk teams and awareness raising programs for households; - Identifying the kind of partnerships and agreements, including innovative Public-Private-Partnerships, that will be necessarily made to support the successful activity of Deployment Desks.
+- Identification of already existing structures which could be considered as Deployment Desks, and thereby study how they function: regional/local, public/private cooperation, allocation, retrofitting plans, etc. Documents such as "One-stop-shops for energy renovations of buildings" report published in 2018 by Joint Research Centre of European Energy Research Platform E3P could be one of the main sources, as well as the next report that will be published soon in 2019: - Defining the contents of Public Master Plans for Building Renovation at a city or regional level; - Identifying the types of training (for example technical, financial and engagement support) needed by the Deployment Desk teams and awareness raising programs for households; - Identifying the kind of partnerships and agreements, including innovative Public-Private-Partnerships, that will be necessarily made to support the successful activity of Deployment Desks.
 These are likely to include utilities, Energy Service Companies (ESCO), and financial bodies; - During the second semester, this guidance document will be distributed among EU regional and local governments, through existing structures and networks in the EU related to energy transition and urban regeneration.